devgitt82/GoliShip-React/README.md

 Installation:

-1. clone repo to your local host
+1. Clone repo to your local host
-2. install nodejs with npm manager if not yet installed
+2. Install nodejs with npm manager if not yet installed
-3. run "npm install" command to install node dependencies
+3. Run "npm install" command to install node dependencies
 4. run "npm start" command to start local development server on localhost:3000

 Application login details for ordinary and admin users: